 Public authorities going through administrative change should refer to Queensland State Archives’ advice on Machinery of Government changes for more information.

-Authorisation may be given in the form of policies and procedures for the proper disposal of public records.
-These protocols may also include:
+- evidence that the disposal was properly approved, e.g. an email from the Chief Executive (or authorised delegate).
+Approval may also be given in the form of policies and procedures for the proper disposal of public records

 When destroying records, public authorities should assess the sensitivity of the records and, where appropriate, use methods that completely destroy the records beyond any possible reconstruction.
 Local environmental regulations should also be considered.
 Burial is not an appropriate method of disposal for public records as the records may be recovered.